isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

 No, the ATP is for visitors who intend to enter Singapore and is not applicable for transfer/transit passengers.
 At this point in time, travellers will only be able to transfer through Singapore Changi Airport if they are travelling with an airline whose transfer routes have been approved by the Civil Aviation Authority of Singapore (CAAS).
 Travellers should confirm with their airline on their eligibility to transfer.

-Note that the flights between Hong Kong SAR and Singapore, which are designated by Singapore Government and HKSAR Government, are not open to travellers intending transit or transfer through Singapore on their way to and from Hong Kong SAR.
+Note that the flights between Hong Kong and Singapore, which are designated by Singapore Government and Hong Kong Government, are not open to travellers intending transit or transfer through Singapore on their way to and from Hong Kong.
 Such travellers can only take non-designated flights.

-#### 40. Do visitors, who are travelling from Hong Kong SAR to transit / transfer through Singapore, need to take a pre-departure COVID-19 PCR test within 72 hours before departing from Hong Kong SAR?
+#### 40. Do visitors, who are travelling from Hong Kong to transit / transfer through Singapore, need to take a pre-departure COVID-19 PCR test within 72 hours before departing from Hong Kong?

 There is no need, but visitors are advised to check with their airline that the transfer route that they are taking has been approved by the Civil Aviation Authority of Singapore (CAAS).

-Note that the flights between Hong Kong SAR and Singapore, which are designated by Singapore Government and HKSAR Government, are not open to travellers intending transit or transfer through Singapore on their way to and from Hong Kong SAR.
+Note that the flights between Hong Kong and Singapore, which are designated by Singapore Government and Hong Kong Government, are not open to travellers intending transit or transfer through Singapore on their way to and from Hong Kong.
 Such travellers can only take the flights that are not designated.

 -----